 Did you find some old poker chips somewhere in your storage that you didn’t get to use on your last visit to a casino and wondered if you could still use them again?
 One question people have asked me time and time again is whether poker chips have expiry dates.
 In case you’re wondering, you’ll find your answer below alongside other facts you may not know about poker chips.

-Do poker chips expire?
-Yes, poker chips have expiry dates.
+Poker chips do expire.
 All casinos produce chips with expiry dates that could be a few months from production or a few years.
-The expiry dates of poker chips are determined by the casinos that own them, so it is always wise to inquire from your casino about the lifespan of their poker chips before you take them home.
+The expiry dates of poker chips are determined by the casinos that own them.

 The game of poker has seen a few rule changes over the years.
 The Gaming Control Board put most of these rules and regulations in place to try to prevent fraudulent activities by some players.
 The poker chip expiry date rule is one of such reactionary rules set in place to curb fraud.